xKeywordx/wealth-warriors-nft-ido-token/README.md

-# This repo contains 3 main contracts. one NFT Collection, one Demo IDO, and one dummy ERC20 Token.
+# This repo contains 3 main contracts.
+One NFT Collection, one Demo IDO, and one dummy ERC20 Token.

 # Repository Overview